 Problems with the incorrect use of synonyms in writing4

 The incorrect use of synonyms or the use of contextually incorrect synonyms in writing can be misleading and may make the entire effort counterproductive.
-Listed below are some common issues writers often face while using synonyms.
+Listed below are some common issues one faces while using synonyms in writing.

 - Overuse: Excessive use of the same word or many synonyms within a paragraph may make the text repetitive or difficult to read.
 Sometimes, using simple language is the best solution.

 - Incorrect meanings: Picking the wrong synonym can alter the meaning of the sentence or make for a clumsy read.

 - Technical or coined terms shouldn’t be replaced with synonyms.
 In academic writing, technical terms may need to be repeated at regular intervals.
 This is fine because such words cannot be replaced with synonyms.